 A training experience at CS requires a commitment of 20 hours per week for the full academic year (from late August through mid-May).
 Activities usually involve some combination of the following:

 Applicants may be candidates for the M.Ed., MA, M.S.W., Ed.D, Psy.D., or Ph.D. in programs of clinical psychology, counseling, or social work.
-Practicum applicants preferably should have completed courses in the theories of counseling or psychotherapy, ethics, and in basic counseling or psychotherapy skills.
-Internship applicants should have completed their practicum courses and other relevant academic course work.
+Practicum applicants preferably should have completed courses in the theories of counseling or psychotherapy, ethics, and basic counseling or psychotherapy skills.
+Internship applicants should have completed their practicum courses and other relevant academic coursework.

 1. A letter of interest containing information about what makes you interested in being a counselor and what interests you in our practicum opportunity.

-3. Email contact information for two persons familiar with your with your professional and/or academic performance.
+3. Email contact information for two persons familiar with your professional and/or academic performance.
 They will be contacted to provide an assessment of your skills and potential suitability for the position.